 Hearing scientist and statistician.

 In my free time, I like learning about people’s relationships with nature and each other.
-I’m interested in all things interpersonal communication and have been focusing on learning more about social justice.
-I have my EMT license in the state of Colorado and am passionate about being outdoors safely and facilitating that for other people.
-Stories and storytelling speak very much to my heart, and I try to spend my time listening and telling stories through spoken word, books, and music.
+I’m interested in improving and learning about my communication skills, and have been focusing on learning more about social justice.
+I have my EMT license in the state of Colorado and am passionate about being outdoors safely for myself and others.
+Finally, I love listening to and telling stories through spoken word, books, and music.

 I completed a brief postdoctoral fellowship at the University of Colorado Anschutz Medical Campus.
 While there, I worked as a statistician on multiple research teams and completed research on the use of auditory brainstem responses to diagnose hearing loss.
 I received my PhD in Communication Sciences and Disorders and my Master of Science in Biometry (now renamed Applied Statistics) at the University of Wisconsin-Madison in 2022.
 I completed my doctoral research with Ruth Litovsky in the Binaural Hearing and Speech Lab.
 I received my Bachelor of Science in Mathematics, Neuroscience, and Psychology, with a minor in Statistics from Baldwin Wallace University in 2015.
 During the summers, I traveled to College Park, Maryland and Portland, Oregon to study spatial hearing and pitch perception.